DyversHands/www.DyversHands.com/GateWatch.md

 ![Gate Watch - Cover (Transparent, Curved Corners, 750x1050)](images/Gate Watch - Cover (Transparent, Curved Corners, 750x1050).png){: height="50%" width="50%" }

-You and your companions are members of the **Gate Watch**—charged to keep an eye on the border between realms.
+You and your companions are members of the ***Gate Watch***—charged to keep an eye on the border between realms.
 Who built the gate?
 What is on the other side?
+Why are you watching?
 What are you guarding against?
-These are the questions you will answer.
+These are the questions you will answer as you explore the mystery of the Gate.
+Every game session is different, every world, every Gate unique.

-**Gate Watch** is a diceless, GMless story game for 2-5 players, using 18 poker-sized (2.5” x 3.5”) cards, with rules on front, and inspirational images on back.
-You will also need two sheets of paper, some index cards and some markers.
-Typical play time is about 2-3 hours.
+***Gate Watch*** is a creative tabletop storytelling game for 2-5 players, where player interactions take the mystery of the Gate to dramatic resolution.
+It is diceless and GMless and uses 18 poker-sized cards, with rules on front and inspirational images on the back.
+You will also need two sheets of paper, some index cards, and some markers.
+The typical playtime is about 2-3 hours.

 ![Gate Watch - Hand of Cards (Fronts, Alpha 750x563)](images/Gate Watch - Hand of Cards (Fronts, Alpha 750x563).png)

-## Overview of Play
+## **Overview of Play**

-The backs of the cards contain images of various kinds of Gates for inspiration.
-Players read the six numbered grey cards beginning with ❶ though ❻ for the rules.
-You will collaboratively choose a Gate, create a map and describe Locations, establish some Truths & Mysteries, and ask questions that define your fellow Watchers.
-The six green cards are hooks to set goals for scenes in Acts 1 and 2, and the six red cards are used for scene Resolution to increase tension or resolve a complication.
-The game ends when a clue or answer to one of the Gate's Mysteries is reveiled during Act 3.
+Players first choose the **Gate** for this game, optionally selecting or drawing one from the 18 images on the back of the cards.
+Reading through the cards, they together create a **Map** and describe **Locations**, establish **Truths** & **Mysteries**, and ask key **Questions** of fellow **Watchers**. **Hook** cards help players set key goals for **Acts 1** and **2**, then take turns setting **Scenes** that drive the story forward. **Resolution** cards increase tension or resolve complications until a clue reveals one of the **Gate's** **Mysteries** in **Act 3**.

-So far in playtests the Gate has been selected by the players to be a wide variety of settings & genres:
+***Gate Watch*** inspires players to be creative, supporting a nearly infinite variety of potential stories.
+Thus far in play-testing, ***the Gate*** collaboratively selected by players resides in a wide variety of settings & genres:

-- between the real-world and the Greek heaven & hell;
+- in a classics fantasy, with the gate lying between the real-world and the Greek heaven & hell, and Watchers possibly hired by Charon;
-- 1950's noir mystery featuring the gate of a Hollywood producer's mansion;
+- in a 1950's noir mystery, featuring the gate between a Hollywood producer's mansion and the hardscrabble blue-collar world of post-war Los Angeles;
-- a scifi adventure where a collapsing underground mutant civilization have a hidden exit to a post-apocalyptic landscape;
+- in a sci-fi adventure, where a collapsing underground mutant civilization has a hidden exit to a post-apocalyptic landscape;
-- and a dark fantasy about a well in a German farming village at the end of WWII that may be an escape from invading Russians to the lands of the fae.
+- and in a dark fantasy, where a water well located in a German farming village at the end of WWII leads into the perilous lands of the fae, but may be the only escape from invading Russians.

-Many of the playtesters had not played a GMless cooperative story game before, yet found the instructions & play quite easy.
-Some of our playtesters were not even roleplayers, but instead were improv theatre actors.
-All of these collaboratively created games were very creative, the play dynamic, and most importantly all had a satisfying ending in just a couple of hours of play.
+We've found the mechanics of ***Gate Watch*** work well for experienced gamers as well as those who are completely new to collaborative story games.
+From improv actors to experienced role players, a wide range of people have found the instructions and mechanisms easy to understand and fun to play.
+The resulting stories were imaginative, the settings and genres intriguing, the play dynamic, and most importantly, all had a satisfying ending in just a couple of hours of play.
+A fun evening entertainment.

 ## Reviewer Quotes